-The Act and Regulation 95-61 require the Chairperson to convene a hearing within 20 days of receipt of an appeal.
-The appellant and all parties to the appeal are notified in writing of the date, time and place of the hearing at least 5 days prior to the hearing.
+The Act and Regulation 95-61 require the Chairperson to convene a hearing within 20 days of receipt of a Notice of Appeal.
+The appellant and all parties to the appeal are notified in writing of the date, time, and place of the hearing at least 5 days prior to the hearing.